tonybentley/claude-mcp-scheduler/README.md

-# Claude MCP Scheduler
+# Cron + MCP Demo: Scheduling Claude AI Tasks

-A Node.js-based scheduling system that executes Claude AI prompts at specified intervals with access to local filesystem through Model Context Protocol (MCP) servers.

-## Features
+A demonstration project showing how to integrate cron scheduling with Model Context Protocol (MCP) servers.
+This example uses the filesystem MCP server to show how Claude AI can perform scheduled tasks with access to local MCP servers running on your machine.

+## What This Demo Shows

+This project demonstrates how to:

-- 🕒 **Cron-based Scheduling** - Schedule prompts to run at specific times using cron expressions
+- 🕒 **Schedule AI Tasks** - Use cron expressions to run Claude prompts at specific intervals
-- 🤖 **Claude AI Integration** - Execute prompts using Anthropic's Claude API
-- 📁 **Filesystem Access** - Read and analyze files through MCP filesystem server
+- 🤖 **Integrate with MCP** - Connect Claude to external tools via Model Context Protocol
+- 📁 **Example: Filesystem Server** - Shows one MCP integration (filesystem access) as a practical example
+- 🔌 **Extensible Architecture** - Easily add other MCP servers for databases, APIs, or custom tools
-- 💾 **Output Management** - Save results with customizable paths and timestamps
+- 💾 **Manage Outputs** - Save and organize results from scheduled AI tasks
-- 📊 **Comprehensive Logging** - Winston-based logging with multiple levels
-- 🔄 **Error Recovery** - Automatic MCP reconnection and graceful error handling
+- 🔄 **Handle Errors Gracefully** - Robust error handling and automatic reconnection
-- 🧪 **Test Utility** - Interactive prompt testing before scheduling
+- 🧪 **Test Before Scheduling** - Interactive prompt testing utility

+## What is MCP (Model Context Protocol)?

+Model Context Protocol is an open standard that enables AI assistants like Claude to securely interact with external tools and data sources.
+Instead of being limited to text generation, MCP allows Claude to:

+- Access local files and directories
+- Query databases
+- Call APIs
+- Execute custom tools
+- And much more

+This demo uses the filesystem MCP server as an example, but the architecture supports any MCP-compatible server.
+This makes it a perfect starting point for building scheduled AI workflows that need to interact with your specific tools and data sources.

+## Why Use This Instead of Claude Desktop or Claude Code?

+While Claude Desktop and Claude Code are excellent for interactive development, this scheduler demo offers unique advantages for different use cases:

+### When to Use This Scheduler:
+- **Automated Tasks** - Run AI tasks unattended on schedules (hourly reports, daily analysis, etc.)
+- **Server Environments** - Deploy on headless servers, VMs, or containers without a GUI
+- **Batch Processing** - Process multiple scheduled tasks in parallel
+- **CI/CD Integration** - Embed AI tasks into existing automation workflows
+- **Cost Optimization** - Only pay for API usage when scheduled tasks actually run
+- **Custom MCP Servers** - Full control over which MCP servers are available and how they're configured

+### When to Use Claude Desktop/Code:
+- **Interactive Development** - Real-time coding assistance and exploration
+- **One-off Tasks** - Quick questions or immediate help
+- **Visual Work** - Tasks requiring UI interaction or visual feedback
+- **Learning/Experimentation** - Exploring Claude's capabilities interactively

+This demo bridges the gap between interactive AI assistants and production automation, showing how to leverage MCP servers in scheduled, unattended workflows.

 ## Prerequisites